Overview of action

 Electric bicycles (or e-Bikes) are becoming more popular and may help in overcoming some of the barriers to people riding more often, especially for longer distances.

-The Department of Transport and Main Roads partnered with Queensland University of Technology to undertake a survey of our staff in 2 Brisbane locations to learn about their perceptions of and interest in using e-Bikes to make work-related trips.
+We partnered with Queensland University of Technology to undertake a survey of our staff in 2 Brisbane locations to learn about their perceptions of and interest in using e-Bikes to make work-related trips.

 There were 392 respondents to the survey, and this was followed by focus groups involving 31 staff with different levels of experience with riding bicycles and e-Bikes.
 Data collected provides knowledge about what employees currently know about e-Bikes and points to consider in delivering a workplace e-Bike scheme.